-FUESD has increased/improved services to English learners (ELs) by providing additional teacher support at the beginning of the year to assess all English Learners' language proficiency levels within the first month of school to support instructional pathways for ELD.
+FUESD has increased/improved services to English learners (ELs) by providing additional teacher support at the beginning of the year to assess all English learners' language proficiency levels within the first month of school to support instructional pathways for ELD.
 ELs identified at level 1 or entering level 2, in grades 3rd through 8th, who are new to the country within the last two years will be offered additional support through the District Newcomer Program led by one and a half certificated classroom teachers, support from site subs, and two additional intervention technicians.
 Teachers were provided with an additional ELD Supplemental material, Educeri, to support digital/remote learning language level proficiency instruction.
+FUESD offered a 100% distance learning opportunity (Fallbrook Virtual Academy) for our families who preferred to stay virtual all year.
+This school's enrollment represents about 10% of our district population and has a high concentration of EL students and students with disabilities.
 FUESD also offers a dual language program K-6 and a Spanish Language pathway in 7th and 8th for those parents/students who choose this language learning support.
 FUESD will continue in the 2020-21 school year to support its English Learner Leadership Committee and our partnership with the San Diego County Department of Education's Multilingual Education and Global Achievement Department to provide professional development focused on Oracy and ELD through a series of virtual PDs.
 This Language Learner Leadership group began in 2018-19 and will focus the 2020-21 professional development for teachers on how to support our Language Learners across our continuum of learning environments: 100% Distance Learning, Blended/Hybrid Learning, and 100% Face to Face Classroom Instruction and mitigate learning loss for our ELs.
 Finally, the District provides Bilingual School Community Support Service Assistants to support ELs across our district with progress monitoring of EL students, providing additional EL assessments as needed, interviewing EL families of students new to the district to ensure an understanding of their unique needs, providing small group additional instruction during the asynchronous portion of a student's day, and supporting schools with home to school bilingual communication to ensure family engagement of our English learners.